wandb/terraform-aws-wandb/FAQ.md

 #### What are the billable services that are spun up as part of the deployment?

 > Most resources listed here are billable by AWS.
-To effectively calculate the pricing based on usage, [TODO] [AWS calculator link] aws calculator could be a good resource.
+To effectively calculate the pricing based on usage, [aws calculator](https://calculator.aws/) could be a good resource.

 #### Does the database & S3 storage need to be backed up?